 But in terms of what we’re looking at, all you need to know is, in music, two gents, Jean-Jacques Nattiez (France) and Nicolas Ruwet (Belgium), took the basic principles of Saussure’s work and formulated the idea of analysing music by breaking it down into very small parts (or paradigms) that are distinguished by their self-similar properties.
 This way the smaller building blocks of composition can be seen.
-It is a great demystifier, as we then come to realise that music is written one note at a time, and does not just magically appear on the page.
+It is a great demystifier as we then come to realise that music is written one note (or gesture) at a time and does not just magically appear on the page.

 Nattiez (who studied with Ruwet) has long been known for his analysis of Debussy’s Syrinx for solo flute, and subsequent analysis have followed his lead.
-Indeed, PAs have long been a staple of my composition classes over the years, students always enjoy a bit of cut and paste, and the associated learning with the pressure off (your hands are invariably sticky with Pritt-Stick) makes for a good leveller.
+Indeed, PAs have long been a staple of my composition classes over the years, students always enjoy a bit of cut and paste, and the associated ‘learning with the pressure off’ makes for a good leveller.
 I have often had good-to-great results as student’s take onboard the ideas learnt in their work.

-Over the years my most successful PAs have been on Berio’s Sequenza IXa for Clarinet and on two Frank Zappa guitar pieces: The Deathless Horsie and Watermelon In Easter Hay.
 Zappa’s extended guitar solos are perfect for this type of work as we’ll see below.
-He will often state a theme, usually over a two chord modal vamp, and then begin a lengthy improv over these two chords.
-Zappa was v. good at developing his melodic ideas throughout a solo and this makes for a fine PA in my book.
+He will often state a theme, usually over a two chord modal vamp, and then begin a lengthy improv over the two chords.
+Zappa was very good at developing his melodic ideas throughout a solo and this makes for a fine PA in my book.

 Firstly, let me explain how we go about analysing the score.

 Our paradigms can then be lined up as follows, dropping down a line and moving across the page to introduce new paradigms.
 In this way the score is still readable.
-Of course, in real life :), this would extend across a large sheet(s) of paper (I would often hang these up in class for other students to look at, usually in amazement) – the number of different paradigms, in the finished analysis, extends to the letter J.
+Of course, in real life :), this would extend across a large sheet(s) of paper (I would often hang these up in class for other students in the music school to look at, usually in amazement).

 You can clearly see what is happening…